mozilla/addons-server/docs/topics/api/overview.rst

 ~~~~~~~~~~~~~~~~~

 Fields that can be translated by users (typically name, description) have a
 special behaviour.
-The default is to return them as an object, with languages
+They are returned as an object, with languages as keys and
-as keys and translations as values:
+translations as values, and by default all languages are returned:

 .. code-block:: json